tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 max_hitrate_mhz = 300 // maximum possible hitrate that can occur during max_unsortedness period of time
 max_unsortedness_mus = 500 // maximum unorderedness of hits on the input
 max_cluster_join_time_ns = 300 // maximum time difference of hits to be considered neighboring
-buffer_size = 7000000 // host and device buffer size
+buffer_size = 8000000 // host and device buffer size
-host_buffer_count = 8 // number of pinned-memory buffers allocated on the host
+host_buffer_count = 8 // number of pinned-memory buffers allocated on the host, should be at least max(2*cuda_streams_per_worker, 3)
-cuda_streams_per_worker = 4 // number of cuda streams in each clustering worker
-cuda_thread_count = 7680 // degree of parallelization, use carefully based on the buffer_size and available hardware
-cuda_min_launch_stream_count = 4 // minimum number of buffers required to run the clustering
-cuda_clustering_threads_per_block = 128 // number of threads in a single cuda thread block
-print_info_dt_ms = 500 // frequency of printing information about the dataflow
-toa_ns_decimal_digits = 1 // decimal digits of toa 0 = 1ns, 1 = 0.1ns, 2 = 0.01ns ...
+cuda_streams_per_worker = 4 // number of cuda streams in each clustering worker, set equal to cuda min launch stream count cuda_thread_count = 1000000 // degree of parallelization, use carefully based on the buffer_size and available hardware cuda_min_launch_stream_count = 4 // minimum number of buffers required to run the clustering, set equal to cuda_streams per worker cuda_clustering_threads_per_block = 128 // number of threads in a single cuda thread block print_info_dt_ms = 500 // frequency of printing information about the dataflow toa_ns_decimal_digits = 1 // decimal digits of toa 0 = 1ns, 1 = 0.1ns, 2 = 0.01ns ...